 The childhood home of Anne Boleyn is open to the public, and is definitely one for history geeks.
 See into rooms including Anne Boleyn's bedroom and King Henry VIII's bed chamber, where he stayed during their courtship, as well as the impressive dining room and great hall.
 Outside of the castle, the mazes are a big attraction for kids, while the lake — complete with Japanese tea house — is a more peaceful way to wile the afternoon away.

 There's even accommodation and a golf course on site, if you want to make a weekend of it on the Kent/East Sussex border.
-Pre-lockdown you could also visit the military museum... and a museum dedicated to miniature model houses — neither of these have confirmed reopening dates yet, but keep a look out on their websites.
+Pre-lockdown you could also visit the military museum... and a museum dedicated to miniature model houses.

 Hever Castle, Hever Road, TN8 7NG